Paul Foster-Bell: Member of Parliament

-After politics
+Later career

-After stepping down from Parliament, Foster-Bell served as political advisor to the Ambassador of the United States to New Zealand Scott P. Brown.
+After leaving Parliament, Foster-Bell was political advisor to the Ambassador of the United States to New Zealand, Scott P. Brown.

-As of 2023, Foster-Bell was working as Business Development Manager for Culture, Society and Economy in the Research and Enterprise Division of Otago University while undertaking post-graduate research in international relations.
-He chairs the trust board for educational charity Shakespeare Globe Centre NZ, in which capacity he heavily criticised arts funder Creative NZ in September 2022 for de-funding Shakespeare programmes for school-aged students.
+As of 2025, Foster-Bell is a business development manager for culture, society and economy at the University of Otago.
+He is chair of the trust board for educational charity Shakespeare Globe Centre NZ, in which capacity he heavily criticised the government arts funder Creative New Zealand in September 2022 for de-funding Shakespeare programmes for school-aged students.

-Personal life

-In 2016 Foster-Bell announced that he was gay in response to remarks made by Destiny Church leader Brian Tamaki regarding homosexuals.